eadonj/rickrolling_roulette/README.md

 Rickroll roulette will bring a new dimension of UI/UX enjoyment to your site.

+We have added a piece of Middleware to ensure that any HTTP request gives you a 50/50 percent chance to fully enjoy the benefits and wonders of Rick Astley.

 ## Installation

 Add this line to your application's Gemfile: